rtfmp/rtfmp.github.io/_posts/2015-03-24-commands-in-Linux-come-from.md

         /usr/bin/find
         /usr/bin/xargs
         brm@bacer:~$

-This tells `xargs` comes from the same package as find.
-I was not aware of this in spite of using Linux for a few good years.

 Two packages that would be worth inspecting are `coreutils` and `util-linux` also called `util-linux-ng` in some version.
 A lot of commands that we use on a daily basis come from these two packages.
 The following output gives us a brief idea of how many binaries are packed with them.